IlmunKoo/IlmunKoo/README.md

 구일문

-* 2022.10 :
+* 2022.10

-UAV Payload Detection Using Deep Learning and Data Augmentation accepted as Regular Paper(8 pages)
+(Paper) UAV Payload Detection Using Deep Learning and Data Augmentation accepted as Regular Paper(8 pages)

 by IEEE-International Conference on Robotic Computing